Hard to Digest Foods: Are You Ready for Some Surprises?

-Some people, however, experience gastrointestinal problems when certain fruits and vegetables are digested, something that is often omitted from lists of hard to digest foods.
+Some people, however, experience gastrointestinal problems when digesting certain fruits and vegetables.
+This fact is often omitted from lists of hard to digest foods.

 Fruits and vegetables, however, may upset digestion.

 Some fruits and vegetables contain an insoluble fibre—a fibre that does not dissolve in water.
 While such fibre has the benefit of passing through a person’s system rather quickly, taking other foods with it, and thereby helping to clean out your system, it can also irritate the walls of your colon in the process.
 This can cause discomfort and even pain.

-Again, the best way to tell if these are the culprits responsible for your digestive problems is to keep a food log where you note the eaten foods and how they made you feel shortly consumption.
+Again, the best way to tell if these are responsible for your digestive problems is to keep a food log where you note the eaten foods and how they make you feel shortly consumption.
 Do so for at least a week and try to identify a pattern.

 Cabbage and cruciferous vegetables